 Australia’s trusted immunisation experts

-It is best to consult your doctor 6 to 12 weeks before you leave Australia so that your body has time to develop full immunity before you travel.
-Refer to Immunisation for travel on the Australian government Department of Health website.
+It is best to consult your doctor 6–12 weeks before you leave Australia so your body has time to develop full immunity before you travel.

-Ask your immunisation provider to record all vaccines you receive on The Australian Immunisation Register.
+Ask your immunisation provider to record all vaccines you receive on the Australian Immunisation Register.

 More information can be found at:

-BCG vaccine - Access to BCG vaccination varies in different states and territories.
+Access to BCG vaccination varies in different states and territories.
 Consult your GP.